*I will be using the gender-neutral pronoun “they” since Kawashima’s gender identity is unknown.

 Though there is a false accusation, to whom I can appeal?

-This poem eloquently describes the hardships of Kawashima’s life of feeling divided between countries, between genders, and between morals.
+This poem eloquently describes the hardships of Kawashima’s life of feeling divided between countries, between gender roles, and between morals.
 But even after their death, they remained as powerful as they were when they were alive.
 For decades, there were rumors that Kawashima was still alive, and that the execution was fake.
-Kawashima’s legacy continued in books, movies, soap operas, and even video games.
-The excitement and mystery of Kawashima’s life captivate people to this day.
+Kawashima’s legacy continued in the East as books, movies, soap operas, and even video games.
+The excitement and mystery of Kawashima’s life still captivates people today, their story of survival and adventure deserved to be shared all around the world.

 This is part of a (roughly) monthly column highlighting Astounding Asians that we don’t learn in history class!
 If you have any questions or suggestions, please contact Michaela Seah at firstname.lastname@example.org.